 The CPD is delivered via online webinar over six weeks with two two-hour sessions on Mondays and Wednesdays (6pm-8pm) and one hour of asynchronous material.
 This will be preceded by two hours of preparatory online instruction.

-The course commences on Monday 9th October and concludes on Monday 20th November.
+The course will commence on Monday 22nd April and will conclude on Monday 30th May.

 In order to be awarded the Certificate of Completion for Big Data, AI, & Ethics, participants will need to have completed all required CPD exercises.